proplot-dev/proplot/docs/why.rst

-ProPlot reproduces many of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` features on the `~proplot.axes.Axes` plotting methods themselves.
+ProPlot reproduces many of the `xarray.DataArray.plot`, `pandas.DataFrame.plot`, and `pandas.Series.plot` features on the `~proplot.axes.Axes` plotting commands themselves.
 Passing a `~xarray.DataArray`, `~pandas.DataFrame`, or `~pandas.Series` through any plotting command updates the axis tick labels, axis labels, subplot title, and colorbar and legend labels from the metadata.
 This feature can be disabled